-1 2 Texas does recognize "informal marriages" and thus parties to such an arrangement could also be included in the definition of a "spouse" under this act.
-See, e.g. , Tex.
+1 Texas does recognize "informal marriages" and thus parties to such an arrangement could also be 2 included in the definition of a "spouse" under this act.
+See, e.g., Tex.
 Fam.
 Code § 2.401.
-3 4 5 (11) State .
-The definition of "state" is based upon the standard Uniform Law Commission definition.
+3 4 (1110) State.
+The definition of "state" is based upon the standard Uniform Law 5 Commission definition.
 6 7 Section 3.
-Included and Excluded Property 8 (a) Subject to subsection (b), this [act] applies to the following property of a spouse, 9 without regard to how the property is titled or held: 10 (1) if a decedent was domiciled in this state at the time of death: 11 (A) all or a proportionate part of each item of personal property, wherever 12 located, that was community property under the law of the jurisdiction where the decedent or the 13 surviving spouse of the decedent was domiciled when the property was acquired or when it 14 became community property after acquisition; 15 (B) income, rent, profit, appreciation, or other increase 16 derived from or traceable to property described in subparagraph (A); and 17 (C) property traceable to property described in subparagraph (A) or (B); 18 and 19 (2) regardless of whether a decedent was domiciled in this state at the time of 20 death: 21 (A) all or a proportionate part of each item of real property located in this 22 state traceable to community property or acquired with community property under the law of the 23 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when the 24 property was acquired or when it became community property after acquisition; and 25 (B) income, rent, profit, appreciation, or other increase, derived from 26 property described in subparagraph (A).
+Included and Excluded Property 8 (a) Subject to subsection (b), This [act] applies to the following property of a spouse, 9 without regard to how the property is titled or held: 10 (1) if a decedent was domiciled in this state at the time of death: 11 (A) all or a proportionate part of each item of personal property, wherever 12 located, that was community property under the law of the jurisdiction where the decedent or the 13 surviving spouse of the decedent was domiciled when the property was acquired or became 14 community property after acquisition; 15 (B) income, rent, profit, appreciation, or other increase: (i) derived from or traceable to property described in subparagraph 16 17 (A); or 18 (ii) characterized as community property under the law of the 19 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when it 20 was earned; and 21 (C) property traceable to property described in subparagraph (A) or (B); 22 and 23 (2) regardless of whether a decedent was domiciled in this state at the time of 24 death: 25 (A) all or a proportionate part of each item of real property located in this 26 state traceable to community property or acquired with community property under the law of the

-- 1 (b) If spouses acquired community property by compliance with the law of a jurisdiction - 2 that allows for creation of community property by transfer of property to a trust, the spouses are deemed to have community property under this [act] only to the extent the property is held in the

-- trust or characterized as community property by the terms of the trust or the laws of the - 5 jurisdiction under which the trust was created. - 6 (c) This [act] does not apply to property that: - (1) spouses have partitioned or reclassified; or - (2) is the subject of a waiver of rights granted by this [act].
+- jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when the property was acquired or became community property after acquisition; (B) income, rent, profit, appreciation, or other increase, derived from property described in subparagraph (A). (b) If spouses acquired community property by compliance with the law of a jurisdiction that allows for the creation of community property by the transfer of property to a trust, then the spouses are deemed to have community property under this [act] only to the extent the property is held in the trust or characterized as community property by the terms of the trust or the laws of the jurisdiction under which the trust was created. (cb) This [act] does not apply to property that: (1) spouses have partitioned or reclassified; or (2) is the subject of a waiver of rights granted by this [act]. - 13 Comment

 This section makes the act applicable to spouses who were formerly domiciled in a community property jurisdiction.
 The term "jurisdiction" is used, rather than the narrower term "state," to be clear that this act would apply to a spouse who was domiciled in foreign jurisdictions where community property may be acquired.
 Moreover, this act is applicable whenever a spouse was domiciled at any time in the past in a community property jurisdiction, has acquired property there, and has moved to another jurisdiction.
-Thus, if A and B were married in state X (a community property state) and acquired personal property there, but then moved to state Y (a non-community property state) prior to moving again to state Z (also a noncommunity property state) where they acquired real property before A eventually died, state Z should apply this act to the property acquired by A and B in state X and state Z.
+Thus, if A and B were married in state X (a community property state) and acquired personal property there, but then moved to state Y (a non-community property state) prior to moving again to state Z (also a non-community property state) where they acquired real property before A eventually died, state Z should apply this act to the property acquired by A and B in state X and state Z.